devsurx/ATM-Simulation/README.md

-# FORTRESS - Impenetrable ATM Simulation
+# STEEL MOUNTAIN - Impenetrable ATM Simulation

-FORTRESS is a terminal-based ATM simulation built in Python using Object-Oriented Programming (OOP) principles.
+STEEL MOUNTAIN is a terminal-based ATM simulation built in Python using Object-Oriented Programming (OOP) principles.
 The project emulates the workflow of a real ATM, allowing users to create an account, generate an ATM card, authenticate securely, and perform banking operations through a clean command-line interface.

 ## Features